 Analysis of enrichment of these six canonical sites across all five AGO2–miR-1 concentrations illustrated two hallmarks of this experimental platform{Lambert:2014jm}.
-First, as the concentration increased from 7.2 pM to 72 pM, enrichment for each of the six site types increased (Fig. 1D), which was attributable to an increase in specific signal over a constant low background of library molecules isolated even in the absence of AGO2–miR-1.
-Second, as the AGO2–miR-1 concentration increased beyond 72 pM, which was the point at which the AGO2–miR-1 concentration matched that of the 8mer-containing molecules, 8mer enrichment decreased, and at the highest AGO2–miR-1 concentration, enrichment of the 7mer-m8 and 7mer-A1 site decreased (Fig. 1D).
+First, as the concentration increased from 7.6 pM to 76 pM, enrichment for each of the six site types increased (Fig. 1D), which was attributable to an increase in specific signal over a constant low background of library molecules isolated even in the absence of AGO2–miR-1.
+Second, as the AGO2–miR-1 concentration increased beyond 76 pM, which was the point at which the AGO2–miR-1 concentration matched that of the 8mer-containing molecules, 8mer enrichment decreased, and at the highest AGO2–miR-1 concentration, enrichment of the 7mer-m8 and 7mer-A1 site decreased (Fig. 1D).
 These waning enrichments indicated the onset of saturation for these high-affinity site types{Lambert:2014jm}.
 These two features, driven by AGO–miRNA-independent background and partial saturation of the higher-affinity sites, respectively, caused differences in enrichment values for different site types to be highly dependent on the AGO2–miR-1 concentration, with the lower AGO2–miR-1 concentrations providing greater discrimination between the high-affinity site types and the higher AGO2–miR-1 concentrations providing greater discrimination between the low-affinity site types, and no concentration providing results that quantitatively reflected differences in relative binding affinities.

 The established method for inferring relative KD values from RBNS results uses data from only one protein concentration{Lambert:2014jm} and thus cannot account for either background binding or ligand saturation.
 Therefore, we developed a computational strategy that simultaneously incorporates information from all concentrations of an RBNS experiment to calculate relative KD values.
 Underlying this strategy is a model that takes as input the stock concentration of purified AGO2–miR-1, the KD values for each miRNA site type (including the “no-site” type), and a constant amount background library recovered in all samples.
 With these inputs, the model outputs the predicted enrichment of each site type across the concentration series.
 Using this model, we performed maximum likelihood estimation (MLE) to fit the KD values.
 With these fitted KD values, the model explained the observed data well (Fig. 1D, lines and points, respectively).
 Moreover, these KD values were robustly estimated, as indicated by comparing KD values obtained using results from only four of the five AGO2–miR-1 concentrations (r2 ≥ 0.992 for each of the ten pairwise comparisons fig. S1B).
 Although the quantitative binding affinities followed the same hierarchy as observed for site enrichment, the differences in affinities were of greater magnitude (Fig. 1C).
-For example, the binding affinity of library molecules with an 8mer site was 560-fold greater than that of molecules without a site, whereas the ratio of the enrichment of the 8mer site to that of molecules without a site ranged from 41–153-fold, depending on the AGO2–miR-1 concentration..
+For example, the binding affinity of library molecules with an 8mer site was 560-fold greater than that of molecules without a site, whereas the ratio of the enrichment of the 8mer site to that of molecules without a site ranged from 41–153-fold, depending on the AGO2–miR-1 concentration.